- 1-1/3 cups all-purpose flour

 - In a small bowl, beat cream cheese, spices and remaining sugar until smooth.
 Beat in pumpkin and vanilla.
 Add eggs; beat on low speed just until blended.
 Pour over warm crust; sprinkle with reserved crumb mixture.

-- Bake 20-25 minutes or until a knife inserted near the center comes out clean and filling is set.
+- Bake 20-25 minutes or until a knife inserted in the center comes out clean and filling is set.
 Cool on a wire rack.
 Cut into bars.
 Serve within 2 hours or refrigerate, covered.
 Yield: 2 dozen.